CartoDB/dataservices-api/doc/geocoding_functions.md

 Be mindful of the following when using this function:

   - **One credit per function call will be consumed**, and the results are not cached.
-If the query applies to a N rows dataset, then N credits will be used.
+If the query applies to a _N_ rows dataset, then _N_ credits will be used.
-  - You are discouraged from using dynamic queries to the Geocoder API in your maps.
+  - You are discouraged from using dynamic queries to the geocoding functions in your maps.
 This can result in credits consumption per map view.
-Note: **queries to the Geocoder API in your maps may be forbidden in the future**.
+Note: **queries to the Data Services API and its functions in your maps may be forbidden in the future**.
-  - You are advised to store results of Geocoder API queries into your datasets and refresh them as needed, so that you can have finer control on your credits' usage.
+  - You are advised to store results of geocoding queries into your datasets and refresh them as needed, so that you can have finer control on your credits' usage.

 ### cdb_geocode_street_point(_search_text text, [city text], [state text], [country text]_)